Agoric/documentation/main/distributed-programming.md

 - `resolve(finalState)`
   - `resolve()` also resolves the promise to a record with `done: true,
 updateHandle: undefined`, and ensures that the answer will never change.

-**tyg todo: I'm not clear why arguments are needed for these.
-It'd seem the states are what would be returned rather than passed?
-This implies developers specify what states look like/are composed of?
-Would be good below to include examples of using the updater with actual argument values**

 ```js
 import { produceNotifier } from '@agoric/notifier';